 Note that the syntax of the expression depends on the particular templating engine and mostly differs from the syntax of EL expressions.
-For example, ${\rm s}{\rm university.students}$ must be used instead of ${\rm university.students}$ in a FreeMarker template.
+For example, ${university.students}$ must be used instead of ${university.students}$ in a FreeMarker template.

-Last but not least, the model can be populated programatically.
+Last but not least, the model can be populated programmatically.
 In order to do that, inject the TemplatingModel bean and put the desired objects into the underlying data map.
 In the following example, the list of professors is available under the "professors" name.

-Example 53.5.
-Defining model programatically
+Example 54.5.
+Defining model programmatically

 '''

 @Inject

 private TemplatingModel model;

 @GET

 @ResponseTemplate("/freemarker/university.ftl")

 public University getUniversity()

 {

 // load university and professors

 University university = ...

 List<Professor> professors = ...

 model.getData().put("professors", professors);

 return university;

 }

 '''